xParkynn/simple_file_manager/README.md

 Keys: file ending / file type (e.g. ".pdf")
 Value: Folder Name

+### Important: Put the Windows-Path in "path" as Python will escape your "\" in the path

 ## This project is open-source and everyone can use it.